DWI Attorneys in Utah

 According to Utah law, an alcohol restricted driver is prohibited from operating any vehicle with a measurable or detectable blood alcohol content, which includes actual physical control of a vehicle.
 This means that you may be in violation if you sit in the driver’s seat after drinking and have the keys in your hands, even if you have not driven the car.

-DWI Class: “Prime for Life” class is required, at your expense.
+DUI Class: “Prime for Life” class is required, at your expense.

-Click Here for approved DWI Education Providers
+Click Here for approved DUI Education Providers

 If your BAC (blood alcohol content) was over .16%, then the judge may require you to have an Ignition Interlock Device installed on your car, at your expense.
 The device prevents you from using the car if you have any alcohol in your system.